Writing Google Ads (formerly known as AdWords) ads can be extremely frustrating because you need to fit all your ad copy into such a tiny space.

 Understanding this can be the secret to writing an ad that stands out from the sea of DKI keywords.

 Let’s say you sell acne products and your visitors search for keywords like, “Help get rid of acne.”
+You want to know how to write a Google ad based on that search term.

 Your headline shouldn’t ask prospects if they’re “Dealing with Acne?” – as the advertiser, you already know that they are.